Gitauwairimu/schTerminal/README.md

 6. Create an `.env` file to store environment variables for database credentials and external services like Slack and Twilio.
 7. Configure PostgreSQL:
-   - Create the database `school`: sql psql -d postgres
+   - Create the database `school`:

+psql -d postgres
 CREATE DATABASE school;

 Create a user named dbuser with password dbuserpaswword:

 SQL